pqrs-org/Karabiner-Elements/docs/DEVELOPMENT.md

 -   `karabiner_grabber`
     -   Run with root privilege.
     -   Seize the input devices and modify events then post events using `Karabiner-DriverKit-VirtualHIDDevice`.
--   `karabiner_observer`
-    -   Run with root privilege.
-    -   Observe input devices and manage the grabbable state.
-    -   Tell the grabbable state to `karabiner_grabber`.
 -   `karabiner_session_monitor`
     -   Run with root privilege.
     -   (Opened by console user privilege in order to use CoreGraphics session API.